ingvoo/ux-tips/README.md

 # ux-tips
 A collection of low effort ux improvements

-## Essetinals
+## Essentials
 - [ ] Title - page title and sitename never fails.
 - [ ] Favicon - there should always be one.
 Make yours unique.

 ## Animation
-- [ ] Think of reduce motion.
-You can even enable reduce motion with a click of a button https://wethecollective.com
+- [ ] Reduce motion.
+Style animations and transitions with the reduce motion media query.
+You can also enable reduce motion with a click of a button e.g. https://wethecollective.com

 ## Misc
-- [ ] Link - Style content visited links.
+- [ ] Link - style content visited links.
 Don't present visited link the same way as normal (unvisited) links.
 Let the user know that he/she already clicked that link or visited that page.

 - [ ] Text - Style selected text (to match with the design).